5 Coat Warning Signs of Illness in Dogs & Cats

 If you’re changing foods (especially toward plant-forward patterns), pay attention to coat feedback and discuss amino acid completeness with your vet, since some patterns may risk shortfalls relevant to keratin synthesis in dogs (RVA, 2020).
 The goal is a routine that your dog tolerates and you can keep.

-Nails are an underrated signal.
-When keratin production in dogs is well-supported, nails tend to grow with fewer ragged edges and feel denser between trims.
-That doesn’t mean nails won’t need clipping—just that the material itself looks cleaner and behaves more predictably.
+Dog nails are made of keratin, the same structural protein as hair, formed by the nail matrix at the base of each claw, so nails are an underrated signal of how well keratin production is supported.
+When that production is steady, nails tend to grow with fewer ragged edges and feel denser between trims.
+That does not mean nails stop needing clipping; it means the material itself looks cleaner and behaves more predictably.

-If your dog’s nails split, peel, or seem unusually brittle, talk with your veterinarian to rule out underlying issues, then consider a steady supplement routine as part of visible-care maintenance.
-Nail quality often improves gradually, and it’s one of the easiest places to notice whether your daily support is paying off.
+If your dog's nails split, peel, or seem unusually brittle, talk with your veterinarian to rule out underlying issues, then consider a steady support routine for strong growth as part of visible-care maintenance.
+Nail quality usually improves gradually, and it is one of the easiest places to notice whether your daily support is paying off.

 Skin Comfort as the Canvas for Shine, Softness, and Smoothness